apache/trafficcontrol/docs/source/admin/traffic_portal/usingtrafficportal.rst

 ------------
 Generates a boot-able system image for any of the servers in the Servers table (or any server for that matter).
 Currently it only supports CentOS 7, but if you're brave and pure of heart you MIGHT be able to get it to work with other Unix-like Operating Systems.
 The interface is *mostly* self-explanatory, but here is a short explanation of the fields in that form.

+.. seealso:: For instructions on setting up the Kickstart ISO generation files, see :ref:`Creating-CentOS-Kickstart`.

 Copy Server Attributes From
 	Optional.
 This option lets the user choose a server from the Traffic Ops database and will auto-fill the other fields as much as possible based on that server's properties
 OS Version